At a glance…

 If you are traveling in Belgium prior to your volunteer program, we can arrange for you to be picked up from any of the main stations in Brussels on the day before your program orientation.

 Orientation is hosted by our Belgium team on the morning of your chosen start date.
-The orientation covers everything you need to know for your volunteer program in Belgium – Introduction to Belgium, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement as well as a brief coty tour.
+The orientation covers everything you need to know for your volunteer program in Belgium – Introduction to Belgium, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement as well as a brief city tour of the area surrounding the hostel.
 The orientation will also give you a chance to meet other volunteers with whom you can swap contact details for weekend travel and socializing.

 Free WiFi is available at the volunteer accommodation.